-Health insurance is mandatory for expatriates in Kuwait.
-While access to the state system is granted through the state insurance scheme, which expats are required to pay into every year, this scheme does not cover treatment at private facilities.
-Expats living and working in Kuwait are therefore advised to have comprehensive health insurance for the duration of their stay in the country.
-Kuwaiti employers may, in some cases, offer a benefits package including medical insurance.
+Health insurance is mandatory for expats in Kuwait.
+While access to the state system is granted through the state insurance scheme – which expats are required to pay into every year – this scheme does not cover treatment at private facilities.
+Expats living and working in Kuwait are advised to have comprehensive health insurance for the duration of their stay in the country.
+Kuwaiti employers may, in some cases, offer a benefits package that includes medical insurance.

 Medicines and pharmacies in Kuwait

-Pharmacies are widely available in Kuwait.
-Expats will find at least one 24/7 pharmacy available in each major administrative region.
-Private hospitals and clinics usually also have a pharmacy.
-The prices of medicines are strictly regulated by the Ministry of Health, so expats should find the prices of basic medications the same at every pharmacy.
+Pharmacies are widely available in Kuwait, with at least one 24/7 pharmacy available in each major administrative region.
+Private hospitals and clinics usually also offer pharmacy services.
+The prices of medicines are strictly regulated by the Ministry of Health, so expats should find that the prices of basic medications are fairly standard.

 Some basic non-prescription medications, such as cough syrup, are available in supermarkets.
-However, many medicines that are freely available in the US or Western Europe may require a prescription in Kuwait.
+On the other hand, many medicines that are freely available in the US or Western Europe may require a prescription in Kuwait.